prrvchr/jdbcDriverOOo/README.md

 - New implementation, which I hope is definitive, of bookmarks.
 It is based on three files and is taken from Sun's implementation of `javax.sql.rowset.CachedRowSet`:
   - [ScollableResultSet.class][113]
   - [SensitiveResultSet.class][114]
   - [CachedResultSet.class][122]
-  These ResultSets are capable of editing almost all queries created in LibreOffice Base, even views...
+- **These ResultSets are capable of editing almost all queries created in LibreOffice Base, even views...** But in order to guarantee good functionality, certain rules must be respected in order to make a result set editable.
+If the query concerns several tables then it is imperative to include the primary keys of each table in the list of columns of the result set.
+If the query only concerns a single table then the result set will be modifiable if there is a column that does not contain a duplicate (ie: a natural key).
+This makes it possible to make the result sets coming from the Trino driver editable.
 - Removed the use of generic classes where they were not needed.
 This made the driver faster...
 - Added special parameters in: **Edit -> Database -> Advanced parameters... -> Special parameters** in order to respond to the request for integration of the Trino driver (see [improvement request #8 ][123]).
 It is necessary to recreate the odb files in order to have access to these new parameters.